open-telemetry/opentelemetry-collector-contrib/processor/k8sprocessor/README.md

 - `passthrough` (default = false): when set to true, only annotates resources with the pod IP and does not try to extract any other metadata.
 It does not need access to the K8S cluster API.
 Agent/Collector must receive spans directly from services to be able to correctly detect the pod IPs.
-- `pod_ip_debugging` (default = false): when set to true, enables verbose logs that help with verification how the Pod IP is being assigned when doing metadata tagging
+- `owner_lookup_enabled` (default = false): when set to true, fields such as `daemonSetName`, `replicaSetName`, etc. can be extracted, though it requires additional Kubernetes API calls to traverse the `owner` relationship.
+See the [list of fields](#k8sprocessor-extract) for more information over which tags require the flag to be enabled.
 - `extract`: the section (see [below](#k8sprocessor-extract)) allows specifying extraction rules
 - `filter`: the section (see [below](#k8sprocessor-filter)) allows specifying filters when matching pods